The dominoes are beginning to fall.

 There were also unsupervised children running amuck everywhere.
 They scurried around the sides of buildings, ducked underneath the swinging arms of passersby, and snickered to one another as they bumped into adults.

 Pickpockets.
 Taking advantage of tourists.

-The adolescents among them were more reserved, watching the ongoing from afar.
+The adolescents among them were more reserved, watching the ongoings from afar.

 Pickpocket ring leaders.
 Street rats—orphans.

-“Wait for me!” came a desperate plea that was nearly drowned out by the bustle of the crowd.
+“Wait for me!” came a desperate plea, nearly drowned out by the bustle of the crowd.

 Werner turned his head as a warm haze swept over him.

 A child with an unruly mop of black curls was weaving his way through a cluster of pedestrians behind him.
-The boy managed to squeeze past a plump woman and a skeleton-bone thin and broke out onto a clear area on the sidewalk.
+The boy managed to squeeze past a plump woman and a skeleton-thin man and broke out onto a clear area on the sidewalk.